 Thrombosis of the hepatic artery.
-Thrombosis of the hepatic veins
+Hepatic vein thrombosis

-Hepatic veins is a violation of the blood flow under the influence of blood clots in the lumen of the vessels that drain blood from the liver.
+Hepatic veins are a violation of blood flow under the influence of blood clots in the lumen of the vessels that drain blood from the liver.
 As a result, they may overlap completely or partially.
-As a result similar disease not only activities are severely disrupted of cardio-vascular system and also the liver.
+As a result similar disease not only activities are seriously disrupted cardiovascular system, and also the liver.

 Features of the disease

-More often similar affliction manifests itself in older adults, but in Lately many doctors sounded the alarm.
-The disease is much younger.
+More often similar illness manifests itself in older adults, but in lately Many doctors sounded the alarm.
+The disease is getting significantly younger.

-Signs of hepatic vein thrombosis are observed in some young people, and this cannot but alert doctors.
-Most often, the disease develops in women, aged from forty to fifty years, in men, the disease is much less common.
+Signs of hepatic vein thrombosis are observed in some young people, and this cannot but alarm doctors.
+Most often, the disease develops in women aged between forty and fifty years; in men, the disease is much less common.

-What does an incomplete thrombosis look like? portal vein liver, will tell the following video:
+What does incomplete thrombosis look like? portal vein liver, will tell the following video:

 Forms